Škoda 706 RTO: Production and operation

 Škoda 706 RTO is no longer operated by any public transport authorities, but many of them are operated as historical vehicles.
 The last Škoda 706 RTO used in public transport in Prague was retired in 1978.

+Outside Czechoslovakia, Škoda 706 RTO were also exported to other socialist countries such as China and North Korea.
+It was one of the prominent bus models in Beijing.
+There is also one Škoda 706 RTO preserved in Pyongyang, together with another Škoda 706 RO.
+Both buses have been ridden by Kim Il-sung.
+There were other buses on the same chassis like the Chavdar M80/M81.

 Historical vehicles

 As many Škoda 706 RTO buses still exist, the following list is not complete.